Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 You also gain additional benefits using your Monk Weapons:

-**Masterful Aim**{ .inl } When you take the **:rsc-a: Attack**{ .rsc } action with a Monk Weapon, you can expend **:class-phb24-monk: Focus Points** to increase your accuracy.
+**Masterful Aim**{.inl} When you take the **:rsc-a: Attack**{ .rsc } action with a Monk Weapon, you can expend **:class-phb24-monk: Focus Points** to increase your accuracy.
 After you roll the attack, but before you know whether it hits or misses, you can spend any number of **:class-phb24-monk: Focus Points** to gain a +2 bonus to the roll for each point spent.

-**Masterful Parry**{ .inl } While you are wielding a Melee Monk Weapon and a creature you can see hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack.
+**Masterful Parry**{.inl} While you are wielding a Melee Monk Weapon and a creature you can see hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack.
 If the Attack misses, you can spend **1 :class-phb24-monk: Focus Point(s)** to make a Melee attack against the creature that attacks you.

 ### Level 3: Wuxia's Artistry